Italy's political crisis deepens, Grillo refuses to support government

 The prospect of prolonged uncertainty in the euro zone's third-largest economy caused sharp falls on world markets immediately following the election result, but they calmed on Wednesday after solid demand for Italian government debt at an auction, with European bonds, shares and the euro all boosted.

-The centre-left took the most seats in the poll but no single group has a big enough majority to rule.
+The center-left took the most seats in the poll but no single group has a big enough majority to rule.

-Grillo's anti-establishment 5-Star Movement blocked centre-left control of parliament after one of the biggest populist victories in recent European history.
+Grillo's anti-establishment 5-Star Movement blocked center-left control of parliament after one of the biggest populist victories in recent European history.

 Bersani put out cautious feelers to Grillo on Tuesday, suggesting there could be agreement on a short list of measures common to both sides.

-But he said those supporting a centre-left government would have to back it in a confidence vote, which would be essential before it could be installed.
+But he said those supporting a center-left government would have to back it in a confidence vote, which would be essential before it could be installed.

 "DEAD MAN TALKING"

-With Grillo refusing to support a centre-left government, the only other option on the table appears to be an alliance between Bersani and the centre-right of Silvio Berlusconi, but that would probably have a very limited shelf life amid wide disagreements on policy.
+With Grillo refusing to support a center-left government, the only other option on the table appears to be an alliance between Bersani and the center-right of Silvio Berlusconi, but that would probably have a very limited shelf life amid wide disagreements on policy.

 Even that option receded on Wednesday after Vendola, leader of the leftist SEL party, ruled it out in a statement after meeting Bersani.